Momentum-Team-15/momentum-team-15.github.io/_posts/2022-10-23-django-pair-programming.md

 tags: phase-2 python django
 ---

-- This week, we will be working from Monday to Thursday at noon in groups of 2 and 3 on a building a Django application using a common practice from software development called Pair Programming.
+- This week, we will be working from Monday morning until Thursday at noon in groups of 2 and 3 on a building a Django application using a common practice from software development called Pair Programming.
 - Monday, we will review Django Music together then start working in groups.
 - Thursday afternoon there will be no class session, so that you can prepare your End of Phase Presentations, due Friday at noon.